solo-io/ext-proc-examples/basic-sink/README.md

 *Modifying the body or trailers has not been tested and may not work as expected.*

-## Compatiblity
+## Compatibility

-This sample app currently depends on a go-control-plane fork based on envoy changes that have not been merged upstream.
+This sample app currently depends on a `go-control-plane` fork based on envoy changes that have not been merged upstream.
 It has been tested to work with Gloo Edge 1.15.x (which contains the same go-control-plane dependency) but may not work with newer versions of Gloo Edge.

+## Building Locally

+To build and use the service locally:
+1. Create a kind cluster: `kind create cluster --name <cluster>`
+1. Compile the extproc service using: `make TAG=<tag> all`
+1. Load onto kind cluster: `kind load docker-image gcr.io/solo-test-236622/ext-proc-example-basic-sink:<tag> --name <cluster>`

-## Updating
+## Publishing New Versions

 The basic-sink service is currently published as image `gcr.io/solo-test-236622/ext-proc-example-basic-sink:<TAG>` and used in Gloo Edge e2e tests.